 One sneaky way to boost water intake is to soak your horse’s feed.
 Grain-type feeds can be soaked for anywhere from 10 minutes to several hours before feeding, but pelleted feeds will turn to mash if soaked (which may be unpalatable to some horses).
 If you are feeding hay during the heat of the summer ( placing horses in indoor stalls with hay during the heat of the day is a great way to combat potential overheating) you can soak their hay before feeding.
 Soaking hay reduces dust and ensures that the horses are getting a little more water to replenish the water they are losing from sweating.

 Other ways to Keep Horses Cool

-You can’t bring your horses in the to AC, but you can help give them relief.
+You can’t bring your horses in the air-conditioned indoors, but you can help give them relief.
 Try freezing 2-liter bottles filled with water.
 These giant “ice cubes” can be added to the trough to lower the water temperature and (for particularly curious horses) provide some playful distraction.